 The Association shall be called The Newlyn Archive.

-to collect, preserve, store and share written, pictorial and oral materials relating to the history of Newlyn;
+• to collect, preserve, store and share written, pictorial, film and oral materials relating to the history of Newlyn and its people;

-to provide a service to people from further afield through which information can be exchanged by email, letter or telephone so that the resources of the archive are shared with the widest community associated with Newlyn.
+• to provide a service to people from further afield through which information can be exchanged by email, letter, social media, telephone or on-line, so that the resources of the Archive are shared with the widest community associated with Newlyn.

 (a) The affairs of the Newlyn Archive shall be managed by a Committee consisting of:

 (i) Three Officers: a Chairperson, a Treasurer and a Secretary

 (ii) Eight Ordinary Committee Members

 (iii) One Committee Member nominated by Trinity Centre

 (iv) One Committee Member representing the Lamorna Society

 (v) One Committee Member representing the Newlyn FISH Trust